typescript-cheatsheets/react/README.md

 # Working with Non-Typescript Libraries (writing your own index.d.ts)

 Please contribute on this topic!
-[File an issue](https://github.com/sw-yx/react-typescript-cheatsheet/issues/new).
+[We have an ongoing issue here with some references](https://github.com/sw-yx/react-typescript-cheatsheet/issues/8).

 <details>